View full guide »

 For a "made in Canada" claim, in addition to Canada being the location of the non-food product's last substantial transformation, at least 51 per cent of the total production costs must have been incurred there.
 A "made in Canada" claim must also be accompanied by a qualifying statement disclosing the presence of foreign content - e.g., "made in Canada with imported parts," or "made in Canada with domestic and imported parts."

-With respect to food products, the Canadian Food Inspection Agency has established its own guidelines for the use of "made in Canada" and "product of Canada" claims in the labelling of food products sold in Canada.
+With respect to food products, the Canadian Food Inspection Agency has established its own guidelines for the use of "made in Canada" and "product of Canada" claims in the labelling and advertising of food products sold in Canada.

 3. IP and copyright